01. Prolegomena

 Our Source

-We believe that the Bible is God’s complete and trustworthy revelation, and that it is adequate and sufficient to form doctrine.
+We believe that the Bible is God’s complete and trustworthy revelation, and that it is sufficient to form doctrine.
 While God has shown his “eternal power and divine nature” in creation (Rom 1:20), this general revelation is glorious but insufficient for salvation.
 Rather, it renders sinful humans without excuse for their rejection of and rebellion against God (Rom 1:18-21; Ps 19:1-6; Acts 14:15-17).
 The Bible, however, is God’s special revelation of his character, purposes, actions, and especially of his Son Jesus Christ, and he has given it to us so that we might know him and be reconciled to him (Heb 1:1-3; John 20:30-31).
-There is no need for further special revelation because an omniscient and omnipotent God has chosen not to do so.
+We look forward to the day when Jesus Christ will be revealed from heaven (2 Thess 1:7; 1 Pet 1:7, 13; 1 Cor 13:12).
+Until then, there is no need for further special revelation because an omniscient and omnipotent God has chosen not to give us more.
 We hold a presupposition that the Bible is the sufficient and only source for accurate truth about God by which we may determine doctrinal positions (Ps 19:7-11; 2 Tim 3:16-17).

 Our Methodology